elifesciences/lens/README.md

 - Covered one gazillion rendering edgecases
 - Scrolling on body for mobile, fixes numerous scrolling issues related to mobile (esp. iOS)
 - Space efficiency - use full available space
+- display breadcrumbs for navigating back to journal page